 It needs to be run as root or using sudo.
-This will not persist after system is rebooted.
+This will not persist after system is rebooted - and is thus no longer the recommended option.

-We recommend the usage of tuned
+We recommend the usage of tuned instead of the above, since it will persist after reboots.